-Lilo’s desired to open up a second in its chain of coffee shop in the newly refurbished Fitzalan court student accommodation.
+Lilo’s desired to open up a second in its chain of coffee shops in the newly refurbished student accommodation.
 The overall purpose was to attract the students and office workers market.
 The premises in which Lilo’s chose is conveniently located within a student accommodation which is also conveniently located with many offices surrounding.
-Their aim was to attract this type of market through providing a coffee shop which was different to many of the other coffee shops located on the same road.
+Their aim was to attract this type of market through providing a coffee shop which was different from many of the other coffee shops located on the same road.

 The scheme initially began through seeing one of a Lilo’s retail products.
 This began the growth of the palette of colours and materials.
-We wanted to create a coffee shop that was not only different to the others in the area, but also stood the test of time.
+We wanted to create a coffee shop that was not only different from the others in the area but also stood the test of time.
 It would allow for Lilo’s to grow as a business but mostly to be bang on trend.

 Design & Accommodation

-Taking its inspiration from reclaimed racking, steel and reclaimed wood shelving was designed to not only provide the kitchen area with storage, but to also provide a retail area to the front of house.
+Taking its inspiration from reclaimed racking, steel and reclaimed wood shelving was designed to not only provide the kitchen area with storage but to also provide a retail area to the front of house team.

 One key feature to the design was the metal conduit which covers the acoustic ceiling installed due to the height of the ceiling requirements we were unable to provide an industrial ceiling to the main brief, therefore, a compromise was to install surface mounted metal conduit to the ceiling and walls.
 In light of this decision, a decision was made to install a gas line that was fed from the landlord area inside the student accommodation to the new premises.
 This gas line is a heavily exposed design feature and was retained in copper to add to the industrial feel of the space.